 Thankfully, there are ways you can help your cat gradually feel more comfortable and safe on their own.
 The most effective strategy will depend on your cat’s unique personality and situation.

 Leave the TV or radio on when you’re away

 Provide a wide range of toys and activities they can do on their own

 Don’t advertise the fact you’re leaving, keep completely calm and low-key

 Ease your cat into being left alone by trying short absences first

 Provide perches, cat trees, and other interesting elevated areas for kitty to explore

 Provide a crate or otherwise small sheltered area to serve as a safe space

 Depending on the severity of your cat’s separation anxiety, you will likely have to try a combination of strategies to help them feel more comfortable.
 Regardless of what you try, don’t expect to see results on your first day.
 It will take time and patience.
 Realize, however, that it’s unlikely that the situation will get better on its own.
 It’s more likely to get worse without intervention.

 It’s also important to speak to a vet about changes in your cat’s behavior.
-There’s always the chance that their behavior is related to a medical condition, and not separation anxiety.
-Your vet will also advise you on whether or not anxiety medication or something more natural, like pheromones or CBD oil, would be beneficial for your cat.
+There’s always the chance that their behavior is related to a medical condition and not separation anxiety.
+Your vet will also advise you on whether or not anxiety medication or something more natural, like pheromones, would be beneficial for your cat.